vp777/Challenges/README.md

 ## discretelogMe
 This one is created by me, tricky but not as hard as the rest of the challenges<br>
 Given h=g^d mod p, calculate d

+## Hints
+Run:

+	fgrep <keygen,break,discrete> hints.txt

+To get some hints for a particular challenge